Consciousness Threshold Demo

 The mean threshold across all 8 approaches is C = 0.499.
 The standard deviation is 0.012.
 All 8 approaches fall within ±0.03 of 0.50.

 Important: all 8 approaches were developed within Synchronism and share the same tanh-based assumptions.
-Convergence on 0.50 is expected for any half-saturation argument — it does not constitute independent empirical evidence.
+Convergence on 0.50 is expected for any approach that picks the output-range midpoint of a [0,1)-bounded function — it does not constitute independent empirical evidence.
 The convergence is consistent with the threshold being real AND with it being a mathematical artifact.
 External calibration (e.g., mapping propofol-stage EEG power spectra to a computed C value) is required to distinguish these.